 Each day, in thousands of dental offices, a pediatric dental patient enters the treatment room.
 Immediately there is an increase in the heart rate, elevated blood pressure, quivering knees and lips, tears rolling down cheeks.
-Unfortunately, this scenario can apply to both the patient and the treating dentist and dental auxiliary.
+Unfortunately, this scenario can apply to both the patient and the treating dental team.

 For a variety of reasons, there are dental practitioners and staff that have an aversion to treating pediatric patients, especially infants and toddlers.
 This is unfortunate for both the patients and the dentist.
 By institution of early oral health education and the application of preventive dentistry procedures, the pediatric dental patient can be insured a lifetime of dental health.
-For the dental practice, ignoring or rejecting the infant and toddler population results in a missed opportunity to attract new patients to the practice.
+For the dental practice, ignoring or rejecting the infant and toddler population results in a missed opportunity to contribute to improved oral health for the overall population, establish dental homes early, and attract new patients to the practice.

 When questioned by parents as to what age a child’s first dental visit should take place, many dentists suggest the asymptomatic child be seen after age three when there is greater likelihood of cooperation for dental treatment.
-However, dental problems develop in a child as young as 15 months.
-Often, the general dentist, when faced with such a young patient, will refer them to the local pediatric dentist with the expectation the patient will return in a few years cooperative and willing to accept dental treatment.
-Unfortunately, by doing so, the “too quick to refer” general dentist loses a significant potential profit center for the practice.
+However, dental problems can develop in a child as young as 6 months, right after teeth begin to erupt.1 Often, the general dentist, when faced with such a young patient, will refer them to the local pediatric dentist with the expectation the patient will return in a few years cooperative and willing to accept dental treatment.
+There are more children than there are pediatric dentists to see them.
+General dentists can play a vital role in early dental screenings, application of fluoride varnish, anticipatory guidance, establishing positive dental experiences and perceptions, and can refer patients requiring treatment beyond their clinical abilities/comfort level to a specialist when and if necessary.

 Once parents and the pediatric dental patient are referred to a pediatric dentist many are reluctant to return to the referring dentist.
 Not only did the pediatric dentist treat the immediate dental problems, but also resolved fears the child had about undergoing dental treatment.
-Because pediatric dentists cater to them, children are happy to return to the pediatric dentist because it means playing with video games, watching their favorite TV show or movie, and picking out a gift after treatment.
+Pediatric dentists cater to children in a variety of ways by creating inviting experiences and environments.
+Children are happy to return to the pediatric dentist because it means playing with video games, watching their favorite TV show or movie, and picking out a prize after treatment.
 Pediatric dentists have great success at treating young pediatric patients because they put equal emphasis on both providing optimum clinical treatment and happy experiences.
-After a few years of such happy experiences at the pediatric dentist, the pediatric patient will resist switching to the general dentist who may provide clinically equivalent treatment but may not provide the happiness they experienced.
+After a few years of such happy experiences at the pediatric dentist, the pediatric patient will resist switching to the general dentist who may provide clinically equivalent treatment but may not provide the happiness and “fun” they experienced at the pediatric dentist.

 The concept for the dental home is derived from the AAP’s “medical home.”
 The AAP states, “Pediatric health care is best delivered where comprehensive, continuously accessible and affordable care is available and delivered and supervised by qualified child health specialists.”
 The AAPD recommends that pediatric primary dental care be delivered in a similar manner.